Ahmed-Arafat10/Git/Git.md

 --------------------------

-- Simply saving this file without making changes will result in a single commit with a commit message that is a concatination of all 3 messages.
+- Simply saving this file without making changes will result in a single commit with a commit message that is a concatenation of all 3 messages.
 If you’d rather rename your new commit entirely, comment out each commit’s message, and write you’re own.
 Once you’ve done, save and exit:

 - That’s it.
 You can either merge or rebase your branch back to mainline.